-- 3.3.9.1 A licensee shall develop, adopt, follow and maintain on file written policies and procedures governing the behavior management of children.
+- 3.3.9.1 (Rule 3.74) A licensee shall develop, adopt, follow and maintain on file written policies and procedures governing the behavior management of children.
 The policies and procedures shall delineate the approved methods of behavior management techniques that are to be used to assist children in developing self control, self direction, self esteem, and acceptable patterns of social behavior.
 The policies and procedures shall include the concepts and application of least restrictive effective treatment and positive reinforcements.
-The policies and procedures shall prohibit: - 3.3.9.1.1 The delegation of responsibility for the control or supervision of children to other children: - 3.3.9.1.2 The use of corporal punishment or the threat of corporal punishment inflicted in any way on a child's body, including but not limited to shaking, biting, pinching, slapping, hitting or spanking; - 3.3.9.1.3 The use of any form of forced physical exercise or activity or work assignment that produces pain or discomfort; - 3.3.9.1.4 The use of verbal abuse, including humiliation, profanity, ridicule, or other forms of degradation; - 3.3.9.1.5 The withholding of any meal; - 3.3.9.1.6 The use of group punishments for misbehaviors of a child or a group of children unless the policies and procedures clearly prescribe the specific circumstances and safeguards under which such would be authorized; - 3.3.9.1.7 The denial of essential services, including medical or dental care; - 3.3.9.1.8 The denial of visits or communications with family: - 3.3.9.1.9 The denial of shelter, appropriate clothing, bedding, or any other essential personal needs; - 3.3.9.1.10 The denial of access to a toilet or bathing accommodations; - 3.3.9.1.11 The denial of access to a telephone to contact individuals defined in 3.3.4.1; - 3.3.9.1.12 The use of excessive force or inappropriate physical force; - 3.3.9.1.13 The use of restrictive procedures unless authorized by the Division and in compliance with the requirements of Chapter 9; - 3.3.9.1.14 The exploitation of a child; and - 3.3.9.1.15 The denial of sleep or needed rest. - 3.3.9.2 A licensee shall disseminate copies of the behavior management policies and procedures to all employees and children within 10 consecutive calendar days of employment or admission, respectively, and shall make copies available to the parent(s), legal guardian or the referring agency.
+The policies and procedures shall prohibit: - 3.3.9.1.1 The delegation of responsibility for the control or supervision of children to other children; - 3.3.9.1.2 The use of corporal punishment or the threat of corporal punishment inflicted in any way on a child's body, including but not limited to shaking, biting, pinching, slapping, hitting or spanking; - 3.3.9.1.3 The use of any form of forced physical exercise or activity or work assignment that produces pain or discomfort; - 3.3.9.1.4 The use of verbal abuse, including humiliation, profanity, ridicule, or other forms of degradation; - 3.3.9.1.5 The withholding of any meal; - 3.3.9.1.6 The use of group punishments for misbehaviors of a child or a group of children unless the policies and procedures clearly prescribe the specific circumstances and safeguards under which such would be authorized; - 3.3.9.1.7 The denial of essential services, including medical or dental care; - 3.3.9.1.8 The denial of visits or communications with family; - 3.3.9.1.9 The denial of shelter, appropriate clothing, bedding, or any other essential personal needs; - 3.3.9.1.10 The denial of access to a toilet or bathing accommodations; - 3.3.9.1.11 The denial of access to a telephone to contact individuals defined in 3.3.4.1; - 3.3.9.1.12 The use of excessive force or inappropriate physical force; - 3.3.9.1.13 The use of restrictive procedures unless authorized by the Division and in compliance with the requirements section 9.0;

+- 3.3.9.1.14 The exploitation of a child; and - 3.3.9.1.15 The denial of sleep or needed rest. - 3.3.9.2 (Rule 3.75) A licensee shall disseminate copies of the behavior management policies and procedures to all employees and children within 10 consecutive calendar days of employment or admission, respectively, and shall make copies available to the parent(s), legal guardian or the referring agency. - 3.3.9.3 (Rule 3.76) A licensee shall ensure that all employees and volunteers who have regular contact with children receive a copy of the policies and procedures.